Information Technology Law Reports - Volume 18 - Issue 2

 Defamation – libel – social media – Twitter – disclosure – reputation – whether defamatory tweets – measure of damages – judgment for the claimant.

-M. Cooper National Crime Agency
+M. Cooper v National Crime Agency

 Employment Appeal Tribunal